gatling/gatling/src/docs/content/reference/current/project/faq/index.md

 See [License section]({{< ref "licenses" >}})

-#### I built from sources and got a java.lang.NoClassDefFoundError: io/gatling/charts/component/impl/ComponentLibraryImpl

-See up here, the Highcharts based charts implementation is hosted in a separate project.
-You have to build it too.

 #### What is the format of the log file Gatling generates

 This file is an implementation detail and is subject to change any time without any further notice.
 We strongly recommend against writing your own parser and parse it for your own needs.

-#### Can't compile long scenarios
+#### I get a "StackOverflowError" when compiling

 Scenarios use method chaining **a lot**.
 The longer the chain, the bigger the stack size required by the compiler to compile them.

 This parameter can be increased with the `-Xss` JVM parameter.
+Depending on your tool, you might have to tune maven, gradle or sbt?

-Another solution is of course to split into smaller chains.
+Another solution is to split into smaller chains.

-Since 2M3, Gatling forks a new process for running so compiler, so that one can tune JVM differently for compiler and running.
-The compiler JVM can be tuned with a parameter named `gatling.core.zinc` in [gatling.conf](https://github.com/gatling/gatling/blob/main/gatling-core/src/main/resources/gatling-defaults.conf#49).

-#### I get a "Connection timed out: no further information to http://gatling-tool.org", what happened?
+#### I get a "Method too large" compile error

-Since 1.2.0, Gatling has an option for sending a request in order to warm up the engine and have more precise statistics during the run.
-This option is enabled by default and https://gatling.io is the default url.

-If Gatling can't reach out this url either because you don't have a connection, or because it requires a proxy configuration, you'll get this stacktrace.

-Either disable this feature, or change the target url.
-See documentation [here]({{< ref "../../http/protocol#warmup" >}}).

-#### The compiler complains my Simulation class is too big

-Scala classes have the same limitations as Java ones.
-For example, the amount of code inside a method can't exceed 64Kb.

-If you are in this case (for example, you recorded a big maven installation), you should consider refactoring things a little bit.

-If you want to achieve modular and maintainable scenarios, you should consider externalizing processes as chains in other Scala objects.

-If you don't care about maintainability but just want to quickly play what you recorded, you can move the chains outside of the `apply` method.
-Also consider changing them from `val` to `lazy val` if you have multiple Simulations in your directory.
+In Java and Scala, there's a method size limit.
+Here, the method is your Simulation constructor.

+Typically, you have to move your chains out of your Simulation class, for example into objects:

+{{< include-code "FaqSample.scala#chains" scala >}}

 #### How can I override the maven-gatling-plugin log level?